 Federal Income Tax will be withheld from your pay.
 If you have not already filled out tax withholding forms, or if you wish to change your withholding forms, please go to the Payroll Office, NE49-3131.

 Full time Teaching Assistants may register for a total of 48 units per term.
-Within these units, you are limited to a maximum of 27 units of thesis or classroom subjects, and a maximum of 24 units of credit under 6.981, Teaching Electrical Engineering and Computer Science.
+Within these units, you are limited to a maximum of 27 units of classroom subjects, 12 units of 6.Thm thesis credit, and a maximum of 24 units of credit under 6.981, Teaching Electrical Engineering and Computer Science.
 There is generally no point in registering for more total credit under 6.981 than can be used for your graduate degree.
 Note: Teaching Assistants MUST NOT be registered for the subject to which they are assigned as a TA.

 Most teaching assignments for the Fall term are made in May: most teaching assignments for the Spring are made in December.
 Teaching Assistants assigned to subjects giving final exams should expect to help proctor these exams.